MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-known-issues.md

 3. On commercial devices, automatic app updates can be managed via the  [ApplicationManagement/AllowAppStoreAutoUpdate policy](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-applicationmanagement#applicationmanagement-allowappstoreautoupdate)

 We understand this is an extremely painful step and apologize for the inconvenience.

-We continue to work towards a remedy, and believe mitigations are forthcoming in the next few days – we will update this page every 12 hours with any new information.

 ## Connecting to WiFi